Two interesting stories have surfaced in the news over the past few days.

 What exactly went wrong here, and how can the system be fixed?

-It’s easy to see that public sector IT projects generally suffer from a lack of agile development processes.
-Big bang implementation is the default mode instead of shipping incremental value in short sprints.
+It’s clear that public sector IT projects suffer from a lack of agile development processes.
+‘Big bang’ implementations are the default, instead of delivering incremental value through short sprints.
 And with big shipments come great risk of course, especially in projects where the end deliverable is unclear as you set out, which is pretty much always the case in software.

 Only then could knowledgable and committed citizens who want to contribute be seen as a resource and only then can the non private sector digital infrastructure stand a chance to start developing an anti-fragile resilience in the face of ever nastier cyber threats.